Close Menu

 Q: Can I use credit cards in Sabah?

 A: Yes, most major credit cards are accepted in Sabah, especially in tourist areas.
 However, it’s still a good idea to carry some cash for small purchases and in rural areas.
-(See Also: Is Amsterdam Safe to Visit Now?
-The Ultimate Guide)
+(See Also: Is It Safe To Visit Tonga?
+Discover The Truth)

 Q: Is it safe to take public transportation in Sabah?